 The fun thing about this block is it only takes Half Square triangles and the squares you have already cut.
 So let's start by making some Half Square Triangles.
 Match your blocks cut for Half Square Triangles into the following sets - 8 matching color/white sets, 8 grey/white sets, and 4 any color/grey sets.

-Hint - to save time be sure and repeat each of the sub-steps in an assembly line fashion.
+Hint - When making an entire quilt of blocks, to save time be sure and repeat each of the sub-steps in an assembly line fashion.

 On the wrong side of the darker fabric using your ruler, draw a pen line diagonally from the top left corner to the bottom right corner.